-These five easy tips for organizing craft supplies will help you get your craft room decluttered and organized once and for all.
+By putting these five easy tips for organizing craft supplies into action, you’ll have your craft room decluttered and organized once and for all.

 That’s why one of my least favorite parts about crafting is keeping all of the craft supplies organized.
 If you’re in the same boat, I’m here to help!

 These five easy tips for organizing craft supplies will help you get your craft room organized once and for all.

 Start by Decluttering

 Most crafters have a ton of craft supplies on hand.
 Yes, that’s great when you need a specific item for a specific project, but having all of those extra supplies laying around is only adding to your home’s disorganization.

 Before you can start organizing all your craft supplies, you need to take the time to declutter/dejunk.

 That means emptying all your craft supplies from your craft room or craft storage area and going through each item one at a time.
 There are three different things you can do with your craft supplies as you’re decluttering:

 - Throw away all of the supplies that are broken, ripped, dried up, or otherwise unusable.